To protect your 401k from a market crash, you can liquidate your assets, use dollar-cost averaging, or diversify and rebalance your portfolio.

 Another strategy Buffett uses is to let the government protect his money.
 For example, giant banks are two of the five most significant investments Buffett lists in his 2019 Berkshire Hathaway shareholder letters.

-Those banks are Wells Fargo and Bank of America (NYSE: BAC).
+Wells Fargo and Bank of America (NYSE: BAC) are those banks.
 Interestingly, Wells Fargo and Bank of America are two of the infamous “too big to fail” financial institutions.
-That means the U.S. federal government must bail those banks out in a crisis because their collapse could trigger a depression.
+That means the US federal government must bail those banks out in a crisis because their collapse could trigger a depression.

 The federal government bailed Wells Fargo out with $25 billion during the 2008 financial crisis.
-Moreover, Wells Fargo paid a dividend of 45₵ on March 1, 2019.
 Therefore, Wells Fargo is a dividend stock that adds another layer of protection.

-Hence, Buffett protects his money by investing in institutions the government is likely to rescue during a crisis.
-Therefore, Buffett lets the taxpayers protect his funds by investing in big banks.
+Hence, Buffett protects his money by investing in institutions the government will likely rescue during a crisis.
+He also lets the taxpayers protect their funds by investing in big banks.

-Buffett thinks that banks can run to Washington for help during a major crisis.
-Furthermore, the politicians will have to bail the bankers out to keep the crisis from getting worse.
+Buffett thinks banks can run to Washington for help during a major crisis.
+Furthermore, the politicians must bail the bankers out to keep the crisis from worsening.

 You want to be a successful stock investor but don’t know where to start.